travetto/travetto/module/base/README.md

 Base is the foundation of all [Travetto](https://travetto.dev) applications.
 It is intended to be a minimal application set, as well as support for commonly shared functionality.
 It has support for the following key areas:

-   *  Environmental Information
+   *  Application Manifest
    *  File Operations
    *  Resource Management
-   *  Life-cycle Support
+   *  Lifecycle Support
-   *  Stacktrace Management
+   *  Shutdown Management
+   *  Standard Error Support
    *  General Utilities

-## Environmental Information
+## Application Manifest
 The framework provides basic environment information, e.g. in prod/test/dev.
 This is useful for runtime decisions.
 This is primarily used by the framework, but can prove useful to application developers as well.
 The information that is available is: